tenatek/aniame/README.md

 ### Data validation

-`Aniame.validateData(data, schema[, schemaDictionary, enforceRequired, refCallback])`
+`Aniame.validateResource(data, schema[, schemas, enforceRequired, refCallback])`

 This asynchronous method checks that a value is valid under a given schema.
 It returns a `Promise` that resolves to an array and receives the following parameters:

 * the `data`, the value to validate.
 * the `schema`, the Aniame schema to check the `data` against.
-It can either be the full schema, or just the name of the schema, in which case the full schema will be pulled from `schemaDictionary`.
+It can either be the full schema, or just the name of the schema, in which case the full schema will be pulled from `schemas`.
-* optionally, `schemaDictionary`, a JSON object.
-Each property on `schemaDictionary` should be the name of a specific schema, and its associated value should be the schema definition.
+* optionally, `schemas`, a JSON object.
+Each property on `schemas` should be the name of a specific schema, and its associated value should be the schema definition.
 * optionally, `enforceRequired`, a boolean to indicate whether to enforce `required: true`.
 The default is `true`.
-* optionally, `refCallback(data, ref, schemaDictionary)`, an asynchronous function triggered for each `type: 'ref'` key/value pair.
-If it returns `true` or equivalent, the node is considered valid and the validation moves on.
-If it returns `false` or equivalent, the node is considered invalid.
-If it returns `null`, or if no callback is provided, the node will be checked against the appropriate schema, pulled from `schemaDictionary`.
+* optionally, `refCallback(node, schemaName)`, an asynchronous function that will run on each `type: 'ref'` node.
+If it resolves to the keyword `'valid'`, the node is considered valid and the validation moves on.
+If it resolves to the keyword `'false'`, the node is considered invalid and the validation also moves on.
+If it resolves to anything else, or if no callback is provided, the node will be checked against the appropriate schema, pulled from `schemas`.

 The resulting array contains the paths within the validated object where the validation failed.
 If the array is empty, the validation is successful.